cbourjau/wasm-js-native-benchmark/README.md

 Monte Carlo algorithm (requiring a PRNG).
 The point is to get a rough idea of the execution speeds.
 The algorithm used generates 2e8 random floating point numbers.
-This is also the part of the program where most time is spend, but it is a common think in scientific computing, so I left it in the benchmarks.
+This is also the part of the program where most time is spend, but it is a common thing in scientific computing, so I left it in the benchmarks.
+Also note that the PRNG implementations in the js and Rust code are different!
+So take these numbers with a pack of salt.

 ~~I am quite surprised to see such stark difference between Firefox (wasm & js), Chrome (wasm & js), and native compilation for my